worldbank/GEEST/README.md

 - Adjust the scale for all monitors to 100%.
 - Ensure that the display resolution is the same for both monitors. i.e. If the smallest monitor is set to 1920 x 1080 set the 4k monitor to this display resolution as well.

-### 5.3 RASTER OUTPUTS NOT DISPLAYING CORRECTLY
+### <a name="raster-outputs"></a>5.3 RASTER OUTPUTS NOT DISPLAYING CORRECTLY

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/145646474/383081b1-4b8b-41c7-8c4b-bf3fe09b5215)

-Occasionally, some of the outputs that are automatically loaded to the QGIS table of contents don't display correctly.
-To correct this, try and removing the layer that is displayed incorrectly and add it again to QGIS.
+Occasionally, some of the outputs automatically loaded to the QGIS table of contents do not display correctly.
+To correct this, try removing the layer that is displayed incorrectly and add it again to QGIS.

-## 5.4 ERROR: OUTPUT DIRECTORY NOT SET
+## <a name="output-directory"></a>5.4 ERROR: OUTPUT DIRECTORY NOT SET

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/145646474/9ae44237-e6f8-4bb9-ac4d-ba9081cc83b9)

-If you see the following error message, please check if you're output directory has been set in the "Setup" tab.
+If you see the following error message, please check if your output directory has been set in the "Setup" tab.

-### 5.5 ERROR: Country boundary Polygon not set
+### <a name="country-boundary"></a>5.5 ERROR: Country boundary Polygon not set

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/145646474/8c92f6df-07b3-4953-bf7b-0a57a3c10072)

 If you see the following error message, please check if you're country boundary polygon layer has been set in the "Setup" tab.

-### 5.6 ERROR: Co-ordinate Reference System (CRS) not set
+### <a name="crs"></a>5.6 ERROR: Co-ordinate Reference System (CRS) not set

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/145646474/fd3baffa-6b3f-4ef7-a89a-8168b57cd7be)

 If you see the following error message, please check if you're CRS has been set in the "Setup" tab.

-### 5.7 Steps to take if tool freezes or does not run as expected
+### <a name="alternative"></a>5.7 ALTERNATIVE WAY TO REFRESH THE PLUGIN IF IT FREEZES OR DOES NOT RUN AS EXPECTED

 1. Install the "Plugin Reloader" plugin.